tal-z/WikiFlask/README.md

 # WikiTools
 Webapp tools for building Wikipedia literacy.
-Built with Flask, Jinja, Matplotlib (for now), Bokeh, and various MediaWiki APIs.
+Built with Flask, Jinja, Bokeh, and various MediaWiki APIs.

 ## Tools:
 - <b>PlotWikiRevisions:</b> A widget to plot the revisions to a given Wikipedia page over time.